 Amazon receives a ton of trademark infringement takedown notices every day.
 The Brand Registry will help store owners by expediting their infringement claims.
 It might even help to reduce the amount of bogus trademark infringement claims that Amazon receives and processes.
 And it should help to preserve the reputation of brand owners as they can more easily deal with knockoffs.
 This all sounds great, but how do you join the program?

 Trademark Registration Requirement

-It makes sense that a brand owner needs to provide a trademark registration to join the Amazon Brand Registry.
-Although a seller may own trademark rights in common law, that becomes very difficult to prove.
+In order to join the Amazon Brand Registry, you must first have an active trademark registration.
+Although it costs time and money to obtain a trademark registration, this requirement makes sense.
+A seller may own trademark rights in common law, but that can be difficult to prove.
 It is much easier to refer to a federal trademark registration, which does not have the same geographic limitations as a trademark in common law, either.